-- Executes and maintains Memoranda of Understanding and Agreements between SUNY Cortland and its partners - Maintains ongoing communication and relationship with partners - Conducts recruitment and promotion for incoming and outgoing exchange and study abroad programs - Assists incoming and outgoing participants in application procedures - Provides information and support services to both incoming and outgoing participants with: orientation, cultural adjustment, housing and dining services, registration procedures, student health, billing processes and immigration procedures. - Administers campus-based scholarships of \$1,000-1,500 for outgoing SUNY Cortland students. - Responsible for issuance of immigration documents and maintenance of Student and Exchange Visitor Information System (SEVIS) database for incoming and continuing students. - Implements risk management and assessment of programs
+- Supports the design and development of international programs and partnerships - Executes and maintains Memoranda of Understanding and Agreements between SUNY Cortland and its partners

+- Manages international student pathway and dual degree programs - Maintains ongoing communication and relationship with partners - Conducts recruitment and promotion for incoming and outgoing exchange and study abroad programs - Assists incoming and outgoing participants in application procedures - Provides information and support services to both incoming and outgoing participants with: orientation, cultural adjustment, housing and dining services, registration procedures, student health, billing processes and immigration procedures - Offers intercultural programming to all students - Administers campus-based scholarships of \$1,000-1,500 for outgoing SUNY Cortland study abroad students.
+International students may be eligible for an annual award of \$7,500 from the university. - Responsible for issuance of immigration documents and maintenance of Student and Exchange Visitor Information System (SEVIS) database for incoming and continuing students. - Implements risk management and assessment of programs - Promotes SUNY Cortland to prospective international students through a variety of recruitment initiatives